MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 > [!NOTE]
 > This method must be called before the `AppCenter.start` method call.

-Then you can use the following API when you need to check for update:
+Then you can use the `checkForUpdate` API which is described in the following section.

+## Manually Check for Update

 ```objc
 [MSDistribute checkForUpdate];